Skip to Content

 • Multiple Sclerosis Treatment – Also referred to as MS, multiple sclerosis is caused by the immune system eating away at the protective covering of the nerves.

 • Movement Disorders Treatment – neurological conditions that affect movement are known simply as movement disorders.
 These disorders can disturb the speed and ease of movement.
+Dr. Vanderlick uses Deep Brain Stimulation (DBS) to treat movement disorders, such as Parkinson’s disease, with good results.

 How Do I Know If My Headache Is A Migraine?

 Headaches typically consist of mild and dull pressure that can mainly be felt throughout the forehead or scalp.
 Migraines usually consist of intense pulsing and throbbing pain mainly felt on one side of the head.
 Sometimes, migraines can be accompanied by nausea, dizziness, and even vomiting.
+We may recommend a variety of treatment methods for migraines, including Botox.

 What Are Common Neurological Disorders?